 If the concept is not clear, maybe the following will help.
 Think of it like this: in a football match, each player has their position and area they cover, at least most of the time.
 You know who plays offense, who plays defense, and who is in the middle just by glancing at the field.
 The same is within companies.
 The division of roles and distribution of work and responsibility must be clear and exact.

-Why it is important?
+Why is the corporate ladder important?

-How do I climb the ladder?
+How do I climb the corporate ladder?